bramkuijper/fisher_sexsel/README.md

     cd ~/fisher_sexsel/
     ./run_single_simulation.sh

+this will produce an output file (typically called `output.csv`) with means, variances and covariances.
+The separator is a semicolon, so when plotting in `R` take care to use `read_delim` with the correct arguments.

 ## Vary parameters
 Edit the file `run_single_simulation.sh` and look at the function `initArguments()` in the c++ file. to check which parameter is which.